 8.2.1 Isolate the leak without putting oneself at risk.
 If possible, orientate leaking containers such that the gas escapes rather than the liquid.

-8.2.2 Isolate the area affected by the spill or leak for at least 25 to 50 m in all directions, keep unauthorized persons away and stay upwind.
+8.2.2 Isolate the area affected by the spill or leak for at least 25 m to 50 m in all directions, keep unauthorized persons away and stay upwind.
 In the event of large spills consider initial downwind evacuation for at least 500 m.

 8.2.3 Try to prevent the leaking gas / liquid from reaching low lying areas and try to prevent entry into drains, sewers, basements or confined spaces.